10-Year Treasury - Yield Curve, Litmus Test And Trump Trade In 2017

 0.23

 The average of the difference between two lines was 0.23%.
-The three-month yield (0.32%) and 5-year yield (0.30%) were a bit above the average while the 30-year yield (0.12%) was under.
-The further adjustments would be made by the reactions of bond investors and the New York Fed OMD.
+The three-month yield (0.32%) and five-year yield (0.30%) were a bit above the average while the 30-year yield (0.12%) was below it.
+Further adjustments would be made by the reactions of bond investors and the New York Fed OMD.

-Four yields of the short end, two year, ten year, and the right end are important: The 1-month bill yield changes credit rates for consumers, via prime rate which follows 1-month yield.
+Four yields of the short end, two-year, ten-year, and the right end are important: The one-month bill yield changes credit rates for consumers via prime rate which follows one-month yield.
 The two-year bill yield is very sensitive to the Fed's rate changes, and it is a proxy of the cost of banks' loans.
-The 10-year note yield is a global benchmark yield which is a proxy of banks' earnings.
+The 10-year note yield is a global benchmark yield, which is a proxy of banks' earnings.
 The 30-year bond yield is closely related to the 30-year mortgage rate and rates of other long-term loans.

 The L Test is crucial with one caveat.
 It really depends upon the shape of the TYC.
 If investors sold longer-term Treasuries, expecting higher yields from economic growth, the TYC has a normal shape to slope positively from the short end to the long end.
 The L Test indicates foreseeable economic growth, inflation, and short-term interest rates.

-On the other hand, if investors bought longer-term Treasuries, anticipating lower yields form lower interest rates from a slowdown of growth, following a recession, perhaps, in a year or so.
-L Test results a weaker growth (or a recession) and an increase in the value of future coupons by lower discounts.
+On the other hand, if investors bought longer-term Treasuries, anticipating lower yields form lower interest rates from a slowdown of growth following a recession, perhaps, in a year or so.
+L Test results show a weaker growth (or a recession) and an increase in the value of future coupons by lower discounts.

-The L Test which examines both the growth side and the inflation/rates side carefully is essential to grasp a big picture of global market perspectives.
+The L Test, which examines both the growth side and the inflation/rates side carefully, is essential to grasp the big picture of global market perspectives.
 The U.S. leads the global economy by the Fed policy as the de facto global central bank.
 The 10-year Treasury yield and the U.S. dollar have affected the global economy significantly.
 The former has played more importantly than the later in the recent years.

 Foreign exchange rates primarily affect trade-good producers and multinationals.
-The TYC, on the other hand, impacts economies more broadly, especially supports small businesses and retails which have a much lower exposure to international trade.
+The TYC, on the other hand, impacts economies more broadly, and especially supports small businesses and retails, which have a much lower exposure to international trade.

-The decision of the Bank of Japan ("BOJ") on Sept.
-21, 2016 was a bold step for a backward one.
+The decision of the Bank of Japan ("BOJ") on September 21, 2016, was a bold step for a backward one.
 The BOJ tightens its control over the 10-year government bond yield to target at a zero yield (which is the U.S. 10-year Treasury yield minus yen's hedging cost), abandoning its interest target at 2%.
-Central bank can control prices or yields (or interest rates) via exchange rates, but not both.
+The central bank can control prices or yields (or interest rates) via exchange rates, but not both.
 Therefore, the BOJ changed to the 10-year bond yield target from an inflation target.
 It would be a historical movement.
 Swiss franc, British pound, and the euro would follow suit in the future.

 Two Invalid Views